Jablunkov: History

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The town became a seat of a legal district in the political district of Cieszyn.
-According to the censuses conducted in 1880–1910 the population of the municipality grew from 2,941 in 1880 to 3,289 in 1910 with the majority being native Polish-speakers (dropping from 89.4% in 1880 to 84.4% in 1910) accompanied by German-speaking minority (growing from 9.2% in 1880 to 14.1% in 1910) and Czech-speaking people (at most 57 or 1.5% in 1910).
+According to the censuses conducted in 1880–1910 the population of the municipality grew from 2,988 in 1880 to 3,459 in 1910 with the majority being native Polish-speakers (dropping from 89.4% in 1880 to 84.4% in 1910) accompanied by German-speaking minority (growing from 9.2% in 1880 to 14.1% in 1910) and Czech-speaking people (at most 57 or 1.5% in 1910).
 In terms of religion in 1910 the majority were Roman Catholics (88.5%), followed by Protestants (9.2%), Jews (90 or 2.3%) and 2 people adhering to another faiths.

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.

-An old monastery of the Order of Saint Elizabeth with a hospital was built in 1853–1855, a chapel was added in 1861.
+An old monastery of the Order of Saint Elisabeth with a hospital was built in 1853–1855, a chapel was added in 1861.
 It was located near the Olza River and was frequently flooded.
 A decision was taken to build a new one.
 The construction started in 1928 and it began operating in 1932.
-In 1948 the monastery and its properties were seized by the Communists, who forbade the further induction of new sisters.
+In 1948, the monastery and its properties were seized by the Communists, who forbade the further induction of new sisters.
 Former Elizabethan sisters were ordered to work in a state farm with cattle.
 In 1989, after the fall of communism, it was returned to the Elizabethan sisters.
 The monastery in Jablunkov is one of only three Elizabethan monasteries in the Czech Republic, the other two being in Prague and Brno.

 Demographics

+Polish minority makes up 16.4% of the population.